-I am inspired by color, light, and texture.
-Warm hues of reds and yellows popping out in nature’s green abundance and the uneven surface of an old flowerpot; the contrast of bright sunlight and shadows on a figure or people in conversation at a sidewalk café - these naturally occurring images fill me with a palpable urge to get into my studio, grab a brush or palette knife, and take to paper or canvas.
-Once there, I begin experimenting with color combinations, which may lay the groundwork for a textured still life, colorful landscape, or shadowy figure, or satisfy my longing by evolving into an abstract work.
-Whether I’m painting from a photograph or from life, I hope to awaken in the viewer a new thought, feeling, or way of seeing the world, while staying true to my original inspiration for each painting.
+I am a self-taught artist whose paintings are inspired by color, light, and texture.
+Warm hues of red flowers popping out in nature’s green abundance, the uneven surface of an old flowerpot, contrasting sunlight and shadows on a figure - these naturally occurring images fill me with a palpable urge to get into my studio, grab a brush or palette knife, and take to paper or canvas.
+Once there, I begin experimenting with color combinations, which can lay the groundwork for an expressionistic still life, landscape, or figure, or satisfy my longing by evolving into an abstract work.
+Whether painting from a photograph or from life, I hope to evoke emotion, awaken in the viewer fond memories, or suggest a new way of seeing the world, while staying true to my original inspiration for each painting.

 While growing up in Birmingham, Alabama, the arts were a staple in my family.
 Piano, dance, singing, sewing – I learned at an early age how to express myself through creating art.
 After receiving a B.A. from Auburn University and an M.A. from the University of Memphis, I embarked on a career in Speech Pathology, (the “practical” choice).
 However, the arts were never far away –wherever I was, I had a corner, a table, or a room to “set up shop” and escape for a few minutes or hours to satisfy my creative appetite.
 While raising three children with my husband, Don, my career path took a turn into nonprofit development work through our involvement with the local community theatre in Greensboro, North Carolina, bringing me closer to a career in the arts.